 "Everywhere I went, I would transcend," says the former first lady, now 84.
 "Besides, he did choose me for my beauty."

-Still smiling, she adds, "I was also Pope John Paul II's favorite."
+Still smiling, she adds, "I was also Pope John expand=1] Paul II"s favorite."

 But those days of pomp, presidential palaces and dinners with Iran's imperial couple, the Kennedys, and the de Gaulles seem so far away now, in time as well as space.
 Marie-Thérèse, who used to be nicknamed the "Black Jackie Kennedy," has been hiding for years near a small French village on the Swiss border.
 She says she's bored by the hours spent watching television and embroidering.
 Even the splendid view of Geneva no longer comforts her.
 As a matter of fact, it's in that city, in bank coffers, that the fortune she thought she would inherit vanished into thin air.